wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

 ![image](./media/2016-10-19_17-13-01.gif)

 Also, our resource group template has added a random string to the end of many of the resources.
-In this description, we'll replace that string with ....
+In this description, we'll replace that string with .... (order of resources may vary)

 1. `incidentcache....:`  This is the Redis cache that we use from the application to make data access faster.
 The modern-cloud-apps hands on lab adds support to the application to be able to leverage the cache.

-1. `windev....:` This is the Windows server virtual machine that we are using as a development machine for these hands-on-labs.
-You can delete this machine after the developer-environment lab if you are using an on-premises/local machine for development.
+1. ` DevCamp` This is the DevTest lab that is used to manage the VM images and artifacts

 1. `incidentdb....:` This is the documentDB database that will hold the JSON incident documents stored by the application.

-1. `windev...NetworkInterface:`  This is a public network interface that will allow the Windows development virtual machine to communicate on the network.
-If you delete the Windows virtual machine, you can safely delete this.

-1. `WindowsDevPip:`  This is a public IP that will allow the Windows development virtual machine to communicate with the Internet (eg. via Remote Desktop).
-If you delete the Windows virtual machine, you can safely delete this.
+1. ` DevCamp....` This is the Azure Key Vault that is used to manage secure credentials

 1. `DevCampVnet:`  This is an Azure Virtual Network, which will allow components of the resource group to communicate as they were on the same physical network.

+1. `addevcamp....:` Storage account for storing artifacts for the DevTest labs.

+1. `ddevcamp....:` Storage account for storing the VHDs for images used the DevTest labs..

+1. `dpdevcamp....:` Storage account for storing for VHDs for the machines DevTest labs..

 1. `incidentblobstg....:` Storage account for storing the uploaded images and the Azure Queue, from the modern-cloud-apps lab.

 1. `incidentdiagstg....:` Storage account for storing diagnostics from the services in the resource group.

-1. `vmstorage....:` Storage account for storing the virtual hard disk images for the virtual machines in the resource group.

 1. `incidentappplan....:` App Service Plan, which defines how the app services in the resource group will be configured.